French frigate Forte (1794)

-Forte was a French 42-gun frigate, lead ship of her class.
+Forte was a 42-gun Forte-class frigate of the French Navy.

 Career

 French service

 Launched on 26 September 1794 and commissioned two months later under Commander Beaulieu-Leloup, Forte was part of a large frigate squadron under contre-amiral Sercey, also comprising Prudente, Régénérée, Vertu, Seine, Cybèle and Preneuse.
 The division sailed to Ile de France to raid commerce in the Indian Ocean.